 \subsection{Measurement Setup}

-The measurement setup to obtain the FER lookup table entries is presented in Figure~\ref{fig:systemmodel}.
+The measurement setup to obtain the FER lookup table entries is presented in Fig.~\ref{fig:systemmodel}.
 We measure the FER for the condensed radio channel parameter vector $\Vec{\Psi}$.
 Our methodology is generally applicable to any communication standard (4G, 5G, IEEE 802.11x) or modem type.
 As an example in this paper, we use Cohda Wireless MK5 on-board unit modems \cite{Cohda} implementing the IEEE 802.11p PHY.
 The Tx modem is connected via a radio frequency (RF) cable to the input of the AIT real-time channel emulator \cite{Hofer19}, attenuated by $\gamma_1 = 26\,\text{dB}$.
 The output of the emulator is connected to the Rx modem, attenuated by $\gamma_2 = 56\,\text{dB}$.
 The AIT real-time channel emulator consists of a software defined radio (SDR), in our case the National Instrument USRP 2954R, and a multi-core personal computer (PC) that implements the channel model.
 On the SDR a field programmable gate array (FPGA) convolves the input signal from the Tx modem with the doubly selective channel impulse response to obtain the output signal that is fed to the Rx modem.
-The channel impulse response is obtained in compressed form ($\boldsymbol{\Upsilon}$ in Figure~\ref{fig:systemmodel}) from the channel model on the host PC (for a detailed explanation see \cite{Hofer19}) and is transferred to the FPGA where the channel is emulated.
-From the multi-core PC we control the system using a Python script, which is presented as controller in Figure~\ref{fig:systemmodel}.
+The channel impulse response is obtained in compressed form ($\boldsymbol{\Upsilon}$ in Fig.~\ref{fig:systemmodel}) from the channel model on the host PC (for a detailed explanation see \cite{Hofer19}) and is transferred to the FPGA where the channel is emulated.
+From the multi-core PC we control the system using a Python script, which is presented as controller in Fig.~\ref{fig:systemmodel}.
 From the controller, using a secure shell (SSH) connection, we access the Tx and Rx modems, configure them and run transmission (Tx modem) and reception (Rx modem) commands.
-The measurement setup used in the laboratory is depicted in Figure~\ref{fig:lab}. \Figure[!t]()[width=0.95\columnwidth]{systemmodel_final5.eps} {Setup of the FER measurement. $\Upsilon$ presents the compressed form of the channel impulse response. } \Figure[!t]()[width=0.99\columnwidth]{setupfromlab5.eps} {Measurement setup in the laboratory environment. }
+The measurement setup used in the laboratory is depicted in Fig.~\ref{fig:lab}.